Americans with Disabilities Act (ADA) Accommodations

 Who do I call with more questions after filing an ADA request?

-Accessible parking spaces are provided in surface parking lots and in Parking Garages A and B for those with an appropriate DMV permit or plates.
+Accessible parking spaces are provided in surface parking lots and in Parking Garages A and B with appropriate permit or plate issued by the Department of Motor Vehicles (DMV).
 Be sure the permit is hanging from the rear view mirror or the vehicle is equipped with the appropriate disability license plate as required by law.
 Vehicles not displaying proper credentials may be ticketed and/or towed.

 The surface parking lot in front of the Massey Building, across from the courthouse entrance, is recommended and fills quickly.
 Another surface parking lot is located behind the Massey Building, across from the entrance to Parking Garage A.